 Mindfulness-Based Stress Reduction.
 The eight-week ‘gold standard’ course developed by Jon Kabat Zinn, and including aspects of Mindfulness-based Cognitive Therapy (MBCT)

-The next MBSR begins on 25th September 2017 in central Rome.
+The next MBSR begins in January 2018 in central Rome.

 Mindfulness-Based Stress Reduction (MBSR)